 What are the penalties I could face for driving after smoking weed in the UK?

-The penalties for smoking weed and driving in the UK are much more severe than they used to be.
+The penalties for smoking weed and driving high in the UK are much more severe than they used to be.
 If you’re convicted of drug driving for any drug, including cannabis, you could face:

 - a minimum 12 month driving ban